wkeeling/selenium-wire/README.rst

 The first time you run the webdriver it will download and patch the ChromeDriver binary in the background.

 You can check that undetected_chromedriver is being used by looking for the log messages it generates.
-You just need to ensure that you've activated logging at the top of your script or program first - for example:
+You just need to ensure that you've activated logging at the top of your script or program first, for example:

 .. code:: python